A look at the small seaside town of Ulcinj on the coast of Montenegro

 At least 70% of the population living in Ulcinj are Albanian or of Albanian decent.
 I even met a few Macedonians, but I didn’t meet a single Montenegrin.

 Even though that may seem surprising, there is a reason.

-For now, it remains Montenegrin, but most people in the area, including Montenegrins, have no doubt that it will change hands in the near future.
+For now, it remains a part of Montenegro, but most people in the area, including Montenegrins, have no doubt that it will change hands in the near future.

 It is quite built up, and most hotels charge between €10-20 (I really struggled to find a cheap room).

 At night Ulcinj really comes to life, and all the bars along the seafront were packed, everyone enjoying cheap beer and coffee.

 Unfortunately, Zeus, the new nightclub, was still under construction while I was there, but I can imagine it will be a cracking night out.

 During the day there is an old fortress that overlooks the bay.
 The museum only costs €1 to enter and the majority of the time you’ll have it to yourself.

 Like most towns along the coast of Montenegro, there is an Old Town with cobbled stones and small side streets.
 This is where you’ll find the most expensive restaurants with the best views of the sea and Ulcinj.

 Down by the waterfront, the Sailor’s Mosque is an important landmark in the town, and up until recently the mosque served as a lighthouse for sailors.